-During a priority response, the family plan informs the decision about whether the child is in need of protection.
+During an investigation and assessment, the family plan informs the decision about whether the child is in need of protection.
 The aim is for the family plan to provide enough safety to sufficiently mitigate the identified risks for the child and prevent the need for ongoing intervention.